nkorobkov/lfmsh_bank/README.md

 Run `./django-app/manage.py collectstatic` from host machine, and nginx container will gain access to this  data automatically.

 After this two operations (static collection and db population) you'll be able  to toggle bank on and off with single `docker-compose up/down` command.

+### History

+This is a second version of Bank application.
+First version was developed in 2016 and contained in another repo [here](https://github.com/insolia/lfmsh_bank).